-These days, every shop window tells you it’s the holiday season!
-Thanksgiving is right around the corner, then there is Christmas and New Year’s, right?
+These days, every shop window tells you that it’s the holiday season!
+Thanksgiving is in October or November, and then there are Christmas and New Year’s, right?
 Nope, not in Ukraine.

-It starts with the introduction of the Gregorian calendar in the end of the 16th century.
+It starts with the introduction of the Gregorian calendar at the end of the 16th century.
 At the time, Ukraine was a part of The Polish–Lithuanian Commonwealth.
 The situation between the Catholic and Orthodox churches was tense.
-Poland wanted Ukraine to change its religion but Ukrainians were persistent.
+Poland wanted Ukraine to change its religion, but Ukrainians were persistent.
 That’s why when the Catholics decided to change calendars, the Orthodox Ukrainians decided to stick to the Julian one as a sign of resilience.

-In case you have already bought your tickets for the end of the year, no need to worry.
-Since 2017, the 25th of December is a recognized public holiday too, so you can still catch a glimpse of Ukrainian holidays.
+In case you have already bought your tickets for the end of the year, there is no need to worry.
+Since 2017, the 25th of December has become a recognized public holiday, too, and many Ukrainians are switching their celebrations to this day or are celebrating Christmas on both days, so you can still catch a glimpse of Ukrainian holidays.
 There is no wrong way to celebrate Christmas 🙂